 So now, I found this other (and yet fitting) label to add to an already long list of labels that had been ascribed to us at one point or another in our lives.
 Because of our parents’ global choices, our families growing up (my husband’s & mine) were labeled many different things.
 And most recently, my husband and I made a decision to leave the final country our parents had settled in, to give our son the experience of living in a culture other than his own, just like our parents did for us.

-If you were to list all the labels applied to us during our entire lives, you would come across words like: refugee, defector, immigrant, emigrant, citizen and expat.
+If you were to list all the labels applied to us or our parents during our entire lives, you would come across words like: refugee, defector, immigrant, emigrant, citizen and expat.
 And now let’s add “third culture” to that.
 Quite a list, don’t you think?

 Funny thing is, when I look at this list, I don’t feel like those labels belong to me, to us.
 I don’t feel like I belong in them.
 These labels nitpick, they segregate, they organize, they categorize.
 We humans love to do that.
 We love to put everything neatly in its box.
 Our feathers get ruffled if we don’t segregate something properly.
-I mean, it’s all fine and great in math, science and business.
-But why must we segregate ourselves so?
-We already have genders, nationalities, job titles, generations, age groups, personality types, religions, ethnicities, first world, third world, introverts and extroverts, haves and have-nots, and the list goes on and on.
+Why must we segregate ourselves so?
+We already have genders, nationalities, job titles, generations, age groups, personality types, religions, ethnicities, first world, third world, the haves and the have-nots, and the list goes on and on.

 Wouldn’t the world be a better place if we thought of ourselves as people first?
 Just people.
 When you first meet someone, you often ask (at least in North America): “What do you do?”
 That’s how we assess a human being.
 Ah, you’re a professor, you must be smart, have some money, you must be well-read.
 Oh, you’re a construction worker and you like hunting?
-Nice to meet you, moving right along.
+We pass judgement on people based on superficial traits.

 We do this, whether we acknowledge it or not, whenever we meet a new person.
 Every single one of us.
 I do it.
 You do it.
 Because we’ve been taught to label and over-label and re-label and to measure a person’s worth based on their job, the amount of money they have, the schools they went to, etc. By doing this, we write off a lot of people along the way.